MLVoyager3791/Calculator/README.md

 ```sh
 streamlit run main.py
 ```
 4. Once the app is running, Streamlit will provide a local URL (usually http://localhost:8501).
-Open this URL in your web browser to use the calculator app.
+Open this URL in your web browser to use the calculator app.\
+Alternatively, you can visit the deployed version of the app at: [Calculator](https://calculator-01.streamlit.app/)

 ## Code Explanation
 #### **Functions**